ptsochantaris/lista/README.md

 I keep finding myself reaching for a linked list structure on various occasions and either have to roll my own or import some large (and usually brilliant) package of multiple algorithms and storage types.
 I just want a tiny and fast linked list with no dependencies, so I ended up writing this one, and since I ended up using it in various places, I've made it available here for others to use/copy/tweak/improve.

 ### Usage
 Lista is a generic-typed Swift `Sequence` implemented as a simple signle-linked list and conforming to `Codable` for serialising and deserialising.
 It has the expected performance characteristics.
 I find it most useful when implementing stacks and FIFO chains, as well as using it when an unknown (but generally large) number of items needs to be appended serially to a list.
+See the API section below for all the convenience methods provided.
 ```
     let list = Lista<Int>()